Nowhere LandThe Null Handbook

 Click on a location to explore

-🌀 Drift in The Passage
+🌀 Drift Mechanics in The Market

 The Partisan Market takes place in The Passage—the domain where all Travelers first arrive in Nowhere Land.
 Drift mechanics apply here, but The Passage is gentler than most domains.